Dissipative $\Lambda$CDM model with causal sign-switching bulk viscous pressure: Results and Conclusion

 These findings have significant implications in viscous cosmology.
-For instance, in \cite{PhysRevD.59.121301}, authors mention the possibility of detecting bulk viscosity induced changes in energy spectra of relic gravitons by postulating a bulk viscous matter with a sign-switching viscous pressure\footnote{Actually they postulated a sign-switching coefficient of bulk viscosity, but since they used Eckart theory in their work to model bulk viscosity, in which case a sign-switching viscous coefficient directly implies a sign-switching bulk viscous pressure.}.
-However, in addition to violating causality, that model suffered severe drawback of having a negative entropy production rate in the regime where viscous pressure was positive (violating the second law of thermodynamics) \cite{PhysRevD.61.108301}.
-However, in the present model, we have overcome these difficulties by modeling bulk viscosity using TIS theory, thereby satisfying causality, and obtaining a sign-switching viscous pressure without violating the CSLT.
+For instance, in \cite{PhysRevD.59.121301} sign-switching bulk viscous pressure was considered in the acausal model to study the effect of bulk dissipation induced in the energy spectra of relic gravitons.
+It will be interesting to see the consequence of a more general, causal sign switching bulk viscous pressure in the context discussed in that work, which we leave as a future scope.
+Investigating modifications to structure formation rates in the early universe in the presence of a positive viscous pressure ia yet another intriguing possibility.

-Finally, by extending the UDM model of the Universe proposed in \cite{PhysRevD.76.103519, PhysRevD.85.043003,Luongo:2014nld} by considering causal bulk viscosity, we showed that the resultant model i.e, v$\Lambda\bar{\omega}$DM model, is dynamically identical to $\Lambda$vDM model.
-Furthermore, owing to this dynamical similarity, one can interpret the present model as a two-fluid model of the Universe with $\Lambda$ representing dark energy and vDM signifying viscous dark matter, i.e, $\Lambda$vDM interpretation, or as a viscous UDM model with constant adiabatic speed of sound `$\bar{\omega}$', i.e, v$\Lambda\bar{\omega}$DM interpretation.
-Even though both these cases lead to same dynamics for the Universe, owing to difference in interpretation of dark sector, the NEC evolves differently in each case.
-We found that under v$\Lambda\bar{\omega}$DM interpretation, the present model can satisfy NEC both in the early and late Universe, while under $\Lambda$vDM interpretation, model can only satisfy NEC in the early epoch.
-In addition to this, we also learned that under v$\Lambda\bar{\omega}$DM interpretation, NEC decays from a near unit value in the early Universe and gradually vanish in the asymptotic far future.
-We infer that this behavior reflects a viscous fluid that is evolving from an out of equilibrium (but within NEC limit) to a stable equilibrium state.
-Consequently, based on the evolution characteristics of NEC associated with bulk viscous matter, we conclude that it is better to follow v$\Lambda\bar{\omega}$DM interpretation for this model, in which the cosmological constant arises as an inherent part of the equation of state of the viscous fluid itself rather than as an independent dark energy component.
+Finally, we reconsidered our model, by treating the cosmic fluids, the viscous dark matter and dark energy, as a single unified dissipative dark fluid (v$\Lambda\bar{\omega}$DM)and showed that the resultant model i.e, v$\Lambda\bar{\omega}$DM model, is dynamically similar to $\Lambda$vDM model.
+Despite the similarity in the evolutionary dynamics, the near equilibrium condition (NEC) associated with background dissipative theory evolves differently in each case.
+Notably, under v$\Lambda\bar{\omega}$DM interpretation, the model satisfies NEC both in the early and late Universe.
+While in $\Lambda$vDM NEC is violated in the late accelerating epoch.
+In addition to this, in v$\Lambda\bar{\omega}$DM interpretation, evolution of NEC depicts a viscous fluid evolving from a out of equilibrium (not far) to a stable equilibrium state.
+Consequently, we conclude that it is better to follow v$\Lambda\bar{\omega}$DM model interpretation for this model, in which the cosmological constant arises as an inherent part of the equation of state of the viscous fluid itself, rather than as an independent dark energy component.